 YOLOv7 Next Steps

 The YOLOv7 models here were all trained to detect the generic 80 classes in the COCO dataset.
-To use YOLOv7 for your own application, see here to train YOLOv7 on your own custom dataset.
+To use YOLOv7 for your own application, watch our guide on how to train YOLOv7 on your own custom dataset:

-To read about other recent contributions in the field of object detection, check out this breakdown of YOLOv6.
+To read about other recent contributions in the field of object detection, check out our breakdown of YOLOv6, which dives deep into the architecture

 If you are using your object detection models in production, look to Roboflow for setting up a machine learning operations pipeline around your model lifecycles and deployment schemas.